Sleep Hygiene: Tips for Better Sleep

 For those who have difficulty falling or staying asleep, it is also important to avoid associating the bed with being awake.
 The goal is to increase behaviors that enhance sleep and eliminate activities that interfere with sleep.

-- Always maintain a regular bedtime and waking time, even on weekends or vacation.
+- Maintain a regular bedtime and waking time, even on weekends or vacation.
 Having a bedtime ritual helps keep you on schedule and relaxed.

 - Don’t go to bed unless you are sleepy.
 Never try to force yourself to go to sleep.
 The goal is to reduce the time you are lying awake in bed.
 If you are not sleepy, do something calming and relaxing (like easy reading) not stimulating the mind (like computer games).